Gel boosts stem cell studies

 University scientists have found a new way to manufacture stem cells for research into treating diseases.

-Scientists have developed a family of materials or polymers that can support the growth of human embryonic stem cells on a large scale.
+Scientists have developed a family of compounds that can support the growth of human embryonic stem cells on a large scale.

 Their technique could have applications for use in drug testing or treatments for conditions such as such as Huntington’s and Parkinson’s diseases.